All Episodes

 Avoiding that outcome will depend on the size of the tariff effects, on how long it takes for them to pass through fully into prices, and ultimately on keeping longer-term inflation expectations well anchored.

-Uh and he's here to discuss Powell's inability to step outside of his own political bias and help the American people.
+Joining us now to respond, Joe Lavornia is with us, Treasury economist, and he's here to discuss Powell's inability to step outside of his own political bias and help the American people.

 He's also costing the country a fortune because we're paying the higher interest rates as well.

-Uh, what's your reaction to me?
+What's your reaction to me?

-It's personal and political.
+It's personal and it's political.

 Your thoughts.

-Thanks uh very much for having me.
+Thanks very much for having me.

-He's he has delivered in spades.
+He has delivered in spades.

-So he's like he thinks he runs the economy, almost like he believes he's president.
+So he's like, he thinks he runs the economy, almost like he believes he's president.

 So we reached that target rate.